CodeMonkey1100001001/GadgetSchool/README.md

 Files to go with https://gadgetschool.sfaqt.com/

 MinersPocketTransit712869 - a supergadget.
 Taken from a expired patent.
+3D print and paper craft.

 SurveyingInstrument1116452 - mixed media gadget for visually finding angles and measuring height.
 3D print and paper cutouts for the dial faces.